A short report on a new Russian fuze that has been developed for use with uncrewed aerial vehicle (UAV) mounted munitions

 This fuze has reportedly been used with a UAV fitted with a MON-50 (Ru: МОН-50) to provide an airburst directional fragmentation effect over troops

-We sent out new Bulletins via email, directly to our METIS enterprise-level users and publish them on our Blog the following week.
-To receive these directly to your inbox as soon as they're released, please contact us about upgrading your account.
+We send out new Bulletins via email, directly to our METIS enterprise-level users and publish them on our Blog the following week.
+To receive these as soon as they're released, please contact us to subscribe.